 Question: Can I take steps to prevent future cavities?

-Answer: Yes!
+Answer: Yes, cavities can be prevented with excellent oral hygiene.
 After treatment, try changing our daily habits to protect your smile.
-We suggest taking time each day to brush your teeth in the morning and again before going to bed.
+We suggest daily brushing and flossing.
+Take time each day to brush your teeth in the morning and again before going to bed.
 You should also floss every night and make time twice a day for a routine dental cleaning (which can remove all plaque from your teeth, safeguarding your smile against decay and gum disease).

 What Can a Dental Filling Do to Protect Your Smile?

-Tooth-colored fillings are a great way to fix a cavity, because they create a tight seal and provide esthetic benefits, when compared to their predecessors, metal fillings.
-Though some dentists still use metal fillings, these are generally only recommended for back molars that receive a great deal of wear.
-Otherwise, both dentists and patients tend to prefer the look and feel of tooth-colored fillings.
+Tooth colored fillings are a great way to fix a cavity, because they create a tight seal and provide esthetic benefits, when compared to their predecessors, metal fillings.
+Dentists will still use metal fillings in certain circumstances when isolation of saliva or blood is a problem..
+Otherwise, both dentists and patients tend to prefer the look and feel of tooth colored fillings.